 Millions of Americans have allergic reactions to food every year.
 Food allergies tend to first appear in young children and are common in people who have a family history, but food allergies may be diagnosed in adulthood as well.
 Some children may outgrow certain food allergies as they get older but many food allergies are lifelong.

-Food allergies occur when your body's immune system reacts to a substance in a food, usually a protein, your body sees as harmful.
+Food allergies occur when your body's immune system reacts to a substance in a food, usually a protein, that your body sees as harmful.
 This sets off a chain reaction within your body.
 Symptoms can occur within minutes and can be mild (such as a runny nose or itchy eyes) to severe, and can even be life-threatening.

 Food intolerance is not the same as a food allergy.
 Different food intolerances have different causes.
 An intolerance occurs when your body is unable to digest a certain component of a food, such as lactose, a sugar found in milk.
 Symptoms of intolerance may be unpleasant, including abdominal cramping or diarrhea, but they are not life-threatening.

 Types of Food Allergies

 More than 170 foods are known to cause food allergies.
 However, nine foods account for the majority of all food-allergic reactions in Americans:

 - Tree nuts (including almonds, walnuts and cashews)